 How to set up Alexa to play radio stations

-- Tap the More menu button in the bottom right corner of the app.
+Step 1: Open the Alexa app on your phone.
+Tap the More menu button in the bottom-right corner of the app.

-- Choose Skills & Games then look for Featured Categories boxes along the top of the app screen.
+Step 2: Choose Skills and games, then look for Featured categories boxes along the top of the app screen.

-- Next, use the search feature in the upper right corner to search radio.
+Step 3: Next, use the search feature in the upper-right corner to search for "radio."